wp-plugins/tp2wp-importer/readme.txt

 If your host does not meet these minimum requirements, you should consider moving to dedicated or virtual dedicated hosting.
 Many discount or shared hosts do not meet these minimum requirements.

 == Changelog ==

+= 1.0.2 =
+Corrections to plugin title and attribution in WordPress admin.

 = 1.0.1 =
 Updates to Status Check portion of the plugin.